Mater Olbia Hospital

-The Mater Olbia Hospital (MOH) is a Polyclinic in the city of Olbia in the Italian insular province of Sassari.
+The Mater Olbia Hospital (MOH) is a Polyclinic in the city of Olbia in the Italian insular Metropolitan City of Sassari.
 It was formed as a result of partnership between the Qatar Foundation Endowment and Fondazione Policlinico Universitario Agostino Gemelli IRCCS in Rome.

 History

 In 2017, The Qatar Foundation (QFE) and the Fondazione Policlinico Universitario Agostino Gemelli IRCCS announced an agreement regarding the management of the Mater Olbia Hospital in Olbia.
 By December 2018, the first clinics are operational.

 In July 2019, Mater Olbia Hospital was fully operational with total 248 beds, 202 of which had an agreement with the National Health System and 46 reserved for private care.

 In 2020, the Sardinia Regional Council (Giunta Regionale) selected the Mater Olbia Hospital as COVID-19 structure for the area of North Sardinia.
 Next month, following the constant and progressive improvement of the regional and national epidemiological situation, Mater Olbia Hospital ceases its function as a COVID-19 Structure.
 In June 2020, the hospital signed an agreement with the soccer clubs of Cagliari and Olbia Calcio to provide to their athletes high-level health services.

 In June 2020, the Italian Embassy in Doha, Qatar Foundation and Hamad Medical Corporation signed an agreement in order to transfer in Italy several plasma samples from patients who recovered from COVID-19 in Qatar.
 The aim of the Qatar-Italy scientific project is to find evidence that CP contains sufficient levels of neutralizing antibodies to successfully treat COVID-19 patients.
 The samples were analyzed at the University Cattolica del Sacro Cuore in Italy, with the Sardinia-based Mater Olbia Hospital then verified the data, in order to studying how the human immune system responds to CP, and determining different types of SARS-CoV-2 – the coronavirus strain that causes COVID-19 - antibodies.